Posted on 14 May 2007, at 3:26 pm, by Judie Lipsett

 I called it dual-purpose because the same stiff loopy patch that catches the top flap also serves to catch the flap of the front internal pocket.
 On the inside of the flap is a 12″ wide x 11″ tall zippered mesh pocket which can hold any number of flatter accessories, small books, or cables.

-…and here it is with the front internal pocket opened.
-This main portion of this pocket measures approximately 10″ wide x 8″ tall and due to its gussets will open to about 1.5″ deep.
+This main portion of front internal pocket measures approximately 10″ wide x 8″ tall and due to its gussets will open to about 1.5″ deep.

 On the back wall is an 8.5″ wide x 7″ tall flat mesh pocket which is secured by a 6″ long strip of Velcro; a black nylon loop on the front of the mesh pocket makes pulling it open easy.